keerthikarunakaram/Titanic_SurvivalPrediction/README.md

 We need to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

-This dataset has been referred from Kaggle: https://www.kaggle.com/c/titanic/data.

 Machine Learning Models Used:
 1. Logistic Regression
 2. K fold Method cross validation